incjung/cl-maprcli/README.md

 ## overview
 This project is binding for maprcli and REST binding for Common Lisp.

-`maprcli` is tool for the command-line interface (CLI).
+`maprcli` is a tool for the command-line interface (CLI).
 And MapR provides REST API by making REST requesting programmatically or in a browser.
 Please refer to http://maprdocs.mapr.com/home/ReferenceGuide/maprcli-REST-API-Syntax.html

 ## install
 cl-maprcli can be installed by quicklisp.